 An illuminating interview with painter, teacher, and master art conservator Kate Wood.

 Art conservator Kate Wood resurrects damaged paintings, sculptures, and porcelains from the dust-heap of history, but she doesn’t dwell in the past.
 Through her popular classes, she teaches aspiring artists to capture what they see in their mind’s eye.
-And when she’s not doing either of these, she paints the world around her so realistically that her canvases are often mistaken for photographs.
+When she’s not doing either of these, she paints the world around her so realistically that her canvases are often mistaken for photographs.
 With this much passion for the Arts, it’s no wonder that so many people depend on her to teach, create, and restore beauty.

 Growing in the Arts